-Students typically pursue an EdD in order to move into high-level educational leadership roles in schools, school districts, nonprofits, the government, or related private sector organizations.
-Graduates might work in administration, as principals, directors, superintendents, or deans, or take on management positions in curriculum design or instructional coaching.
-Depending on their particular specialization, they could also become executive directors of youth or childcare facilities or oversee adult learning or vocational training centers.
+Educators who pursue an EdD are typically equipped to step into leadership roles at the school and school district levels.
+Graduates might also work in administration, as principals, directors, superintendents, deans, or school presidents, or take on management positions in curriculum design or instructional coaching.
+Depending on their particular specialization, they could also become executive directors of youth or childcare facilities, oversee adult learning or vocational training centers, or work in student affairs and career services mentoring college students.
 Some EdD graduates go on to teach in their area of focus, instructing at a college or university after gaining several years of professional experience.

 Doctor of Philosophy (PhD) in Education Programs

-As opposed to the more applied EdD, a Doctor of Philosophy in Education is primarily concerned with conducting research.
+As opposed to the more applied EdD, a Doctor of Philosophy in Education is primarily concerned with conducting, publishing, and disseminating unique research in the field of education.
 Students in these programs collect and analyze data related to specific areas of education, and then use their findings to advance theory in the field, generate new instructional strategies, or otherwise enhance the teaching profession or educational system as a whole.
 In general, those pursuing a PhD are full-time doctoral students, fully committed to their research and associated academic endeavors (e.g., teaching or assisting with courses within their department).

 PhD programs generally take a more theoretical, study-based approach to coursework.
 Students can expect to spend the majority of their time designing and conducting research projects and interpreting the results.
 When it comes to degree specializations, schools might offer education-related PhDs in areas such as education policy, literacy, program assessment, educational technology, human development, or learning and teaching, or concentrations in specific fields, such as special education, educational administration, adult learning, or early childhood education.
-Courses typically focus on topics that will help students in their research pursuits, focusing on qualitative and quantitative research methods, approaches to inquiry, research design, data analysis, and writing, as well as historical and emerging theories related to their area of focus.
+Typically, specializations within PhD programs are closely aligned with the research interests of the program’s faculty, and students interested in PhD programs are often expected to research faculty at their programs of interest before applying.

 As detailed above, there are several key differences between an EdD and a PhD in Education.
 Overall, the EdD is much more applied, focused on preparing graduates with practical job skills they can immediately use in professional settings.
-Students typically pursue the degree for career advancement, either to move into leadership roles or improve in their current position.
+Students typically pursue the EdD for career advancement, either to move into leadership roles or improve in their current position.
 The PhD, on the other hand, is more theoretical, with a greater emphasis on research and inquiry.
-These programs are typically for students who want to stay in academia, using their advance knowledge to teach others and further thought in the field of education.
+These programs are typically for students who want to stay in academia, using their advanced knowledge to teach others and further thought in the field of education.

-There are a few other factors to consider when deciding which degree to pursue, an EdD or PhD in Education.
+There are a few other factors to consider when deciding which degree to pursue.
 Students should note that most PhD programs are campus-based, meaning they will need to live in close proximity to their school in order attend lectures, participate in research projects, and otherwise assist with departmental duties.
 In contrast, EdD programs can be pursued online or on campus, with a wide range of options available for fully online study (or with minimal campus requirements).